 Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the full impact of the COVID-19 outbreak on our business.
 The extent of such impact will depend on future developments, which are highly uncertain, including when the coronavirus can be fully controlled and abated.
-As the result of the COVID-19 pandemic and the related adverse local and national economic consequences, we could be subject to any of the following risks, any of which could have a material, adverse effect on our business, financial condition, liquidity, and results of operations:
+The COVID-19 pandemic and the related adverse local and national economic consequences could have a material, adverse effect on our business, financial condition, liquidity, and results of operations.